 Have you come to a place where you are asking what is your life purpose?
 When I was Christian that was a really easy question to answer but not always simple to apply, in my life, on a daily basis.

-The easy premade answer to what is the purpose of my life was to serve the will of God.
+As a Christian, the easy premade answer to what is the purpose of my life was to “serve the will of God.”
 There!
 That’s it!
 Serve God.
 BUT!